Somehow the exhibits on the second day aren’t as interesting as the first.

 Leaf is frowning at him as she jogs by.
 “Don’t you think there’s something perverse about that?
 Would we even value life if it was that easy to replace?”

 “Yes?
 It’s not like we’d be suddenly okay with someone’s backup being wiped out in that circumstance.
-‘Life’ and ‘death’ would just have a different meanings.”
+‘Life’ and ‘death’ would just have a different meaning.”
 He watches her move around the track, waiting until she’s opposite him to rejoin.
 “Wouldn’t you want to be immortal?”

 “If it was actual immortality that I could end whenever?
 Sure.
 But clones… I don’t know.
 It just feels like that’s not me anymore.
 And if copies of me are just using up resources that other people could be using, that seems really narcissistic.
 No offense.”